 Gerbils are usually quite healthy, but it's a good idea to locate an exotic animal veterinarian nearby just in case of accidents or health issues.
 Some of the more common issues to be aware of include:

 - Injuries: Gerbils are fairly tough, and can usually handle a fall from a relatively short height.
 If they fall from a taller height, however, they can break a bone.
 If your gerbil is wounded, in a fight with a cage-mate or a scratch from a piece of metal, for instance, check with your vet for procedures on how to disinfect the area.

 - Heat stress and heat stroke: Gerbils are prone to becoming overheated; this can lead to lethargy, trembling, and even death.
 Be sure your pet's cage is well-ventilated, and respond quickly if you think your gerbil may be too hot.

 - Illness: Like other rodents, gerbils can catch colds, develop diarrhea, or host fleas and mites.
 All of these issues are treatable; if not treated, they can shorten your pet's life.

 Purchasing Your Gerbil

 Gerbils are available at pet stores and through reputable breeders.
-If you are looking for a particular breed of gerbil you will certainly want to speak with a breeder; do be sure to check on the individual breeder's reputation.
+If you are looking for a particular coat color or pattern, you will certainly want to speak with a breeder; do be sure to check on the individual breeder's reputation.
 The American Gerbil Society keeps a listing of ethical breeders in each state.
 When purchasing a gerbil, look for bright eyes and shiny fur.
 Observe until you see a healthy appetite and normal water consumption in your chosen pet and in other animals in the same group.
 Make sure all animals are displaying high energy (if not sleeping), and pick only animals with clean and dry rear ends (showing no signs of diarrhea).